iankiplagat/pizza-haven/README.md

 ## Description

 This is an application that will enable a user to make a pizza order online.
-Customers can specify the type of pizza, the size,the type of crust, and add additional toppings they desire.
+Customers can specify the type of pizza, the size, the type of crust, and add additional toppings they desire.
 If a customer wants the pizza delivered, he/she will be prompted to enter their location and contact details.
 On checkout the user is informed of the total cost of the order.

 ## Setup/Installation Requirements

-- To have the project up and running you may need:
+To have the project up and running you may need:

 - To clone or download this project from github https://github.com/kasparov-creat/pizza-haven.git to a local computer.
 - Use a text editor like atom, notepad,visual studio code or any other to view the code.
 - use a web browser to open it in order to have a look and feel of the site.